fbpx

 Cons?

 1. The position of the cup holders is right behind the hand brake making it extremely difficult to get to when one is driving.
-On the newer 2020 model, however, the cup-holders have been moved to the very bottom of the instrument cluster right before the gear lever, which is where they should be.
+On the newer 2020 model, however, the cup holders have been moved to the very bottom of the instrument cluster right before the gear lever, which is where they should be.

 2. The old model has no fog lights while the new model has them; I like fog lights but it wasn’t a deal-breaker

-3. The tyre size on the VW polo is quite unique, running on 185/60/R14 which tend to be a bit pricey here as they are only available with one dealer.
+3. The tyre size on the VW polo is quite unique, running on 185/60/R14 which tends to be a bit pricey here as they are only available with one dealer.
 I changed my back ones to 175/60/R14’s and they are working quite well.

 4. Inside handles on the roof to at least hang some dry cleaning when the need arises